rneuhausler/coralModel-analyses/README.md

 As it is based on a temporal model developed by Mumby, Hastings, and Edwards (MHE), we also refer to our spatial product as *s*MHE.

-*s*MHE is written utilizing python's object-oriented capabilities, with each object being assigned one of the benthic coverage types listed above.
+sMHE is written utilizing python's object-oriented capabilities.
+We abstract the reef as locations in space, which we refer to as nodes, occupied by an organism belonging to one of the species listed above.
+As our model evolves temporally, competition between species may or maynot result in a change of occupant species at each node.

-Over time, an agent's type updates stochastically through probabilities determined by:
+Updates are done stochastically through probabilities determined by:
-1. Overall reef conditions defined through input parameters, and
+1. Overall reef conditions defined through parameters, and
-2. The agent's immediate neighbors' types.
+2. The neighborhood or each node.

-Below is an example of an 15x15 agent reef's composition initially and after 100 runs (updates) (0=Coral, 1=Turf, 2=Macroalgae):
+Below is an example of an 25x25 agent reef's composition initially and after 100 runs (updates) (0=Coral, 1=Turf, 2=Macroalgae):